 Hans’ Bar & Grill at 11 Cadogan Gardens

 Just a few designer-shoe steps from Sloane Square there are alfresco tables and indie stores, trimmed with bunting, along Pavilion Road.
 Here’s where 11 Cadogan Garden hotel’s eatery Hans’ Bar & Grill is happily placed.
-It might be named after a sir who founded the British Museum, British Library and Natural History Museum, but it’s a laidback spot where you’ll sidle onto a racing-green leather banquette for chorizo croquettes dipped in truffle cream, cod and chips, juicy burgers and steaks.
+It might be named after a sir who founded the British Museum, British Library and Natural History Museum, but it’s a laidback spot where you’ll sidle onto a racing-green leather banquette for mac-and-cheese croquettes dipped in truffle cream, cod Kyiv, juicy burgers and steaks.

-Signature dish If piling up on small plates, order several of the cauliflower wings with spicy Korean sauce.
-And good old Hans also brought chocolate to the UK, so order dessert in his honour.
+Signature dish If piling up on small plates, order several of the cauliflower wings with spicy gochujang sauce.
+And good old Hans also brought chocolate to the UK, so be sure to order dessert in his honour.

 Top tip Snag a table on the terrace, since the ’hood has fabulous people-watching potential.
 And for steak and crispy, crispy frites, come for ‘Entrecôte Wednesdays’.